-Outcome Measure Baseline FY19 Target FY19 Results The establishment and The baseline assumption is that • Begin In partnership with the Redwood enhancement of key clinical and insufficient programs existed in the implementation of Community Health Coalition community-based programs to community to meet the level of the Regional (RCHC), began implementation of address critical, emergent, and need.
-Behavioral Health the Regional Behavioral Health upstream behavioral health needs Integration (RBHI) Integration (RBHI) project. and issues. project. • In partnership with St. Joseph • Develop Health Medical Group and the other program(s) to hospitals in the PSJH Northern increase availability California region, designed and of behavioral health secured funding from the Well Being clinical resources.
-Trust for a program to embed • Develop behavioral health and social work upstream/preventiv supports in primary care clinics. e behavioral health • Expanded the Healthy for Life initiatives. program curriculum and offerings to include instruction and trainings for students, faculty and staff on restorative practice, resiliency, mindfulness, ACEs, and trauma- informed care. -- -- -- -- ---
+Outcome Measure Baseline FY19 Target FY19 Results The establishment and enhancement of The baseline assumption • Begin In partnership with the Redwood key clinical and community-based is that insufficient implementation of Community Health Coalition (RCHC), programs to address critical, emergent, programs existed in the the Regional began implementation of the Regional and upstream behavioral health needs community to meet the Behavioral Health Behavioral Health Integration (RBHI) and issues. level of need.
+Integration (RBHI) project. project. • In partnership with St. Joseph Health • Develop program(s) Medical Group and the other hospitals to increase in the PSJH Northern California availability of region, designed and secured funding behavioral health from the Well Being Trust for a clinical resources. program to embed behavioral health • Develop and social work supports in primary upstream/preventive care clinics. behavioral health Expanded the Healthy for Life initiatives. program curriculum and offerings to include instruction and trainings for students, faculty and staff on restorative practice, resiliency, mindfulness, ACEs, and trauma- informed care.

 Strategy(ies) Strategy Measure Baseline FY19 Target FY19 Results 1.
 Begin implementation of the RBHI project Progress on the identified goals of the RBHI project grant.
 N/A Formation of key stakeholder groups to address RBHI goals In partnership with RCHC, the following committees and working groups were formed as part of the RBHI: Community Advisory Group Behavioral Health Care Coordination & Transition Management Workgroup Psychiatry Workforce Subcommittee Sonoma County HIE Subcommittee Social Determinants of Health Workgroup Intensive Outpatient Program Planning Workgroup 2.
 Develop program(s) to increase availability of behavioral health clinical resources Number of programs developed and/or advanced 0 1 As part of the RBHI, 15 8 primary care providers (PCPs) from community clinics, PVH, and the MHC enrolled in and began behavioral health training in the UC Psychiatric Fellowship Program.
-In partnership with St. Joseph

-Health Medical Group and the other hospitals in the PSJH Northern California region, designed and secured funding from the Well Being Trust for a program to embed behavioral health and social work supports in primary care clinics.
+In partnership with St. Joseph Health Medical Group and the other hospitals in the PSJH Northern California region, designed and secured funding from the Well Being Trust for a program to embed behavioral health and social work supports in primary care clinics.
 Funding was secured near the end of the reporting period and project will be implemented in FY20.
 3. Develop upstream/preventive behavioral health initiatives.
 Number of programs/initiatives developed and/or advanced The baseline assumption is that insufficient programs existed in the community to meet the level of need.
 1 Building upon the established relationships with local school districts of the Healthy for Life (H4L) program, a school-based, youth focused behavioral health program was developed.
 In addition to the 7,328 persons served in 28,525 encounters by H4L (see description below in Other Programs section), additional curriculum elements were added on mindfulness, as well as broader trainings for faculty and staff on ACEs, restorative justice, and trauma-informed practice.
-In addition, PSJH formed and led the Sonoma Intersections

-Coalition which, while it has a

-primary focus on housing

-equity (see below description

-in next section), also developed

-a community-based trauma-

-informed practice training

-curriculum during FY19 that

-will be activated and delivered

-throughout the community in
+In addition, PSJH formed and led the Sonoma Intersections Coalition which, while it has a primary focus on housing equity (see below description in next section), also developed a community-based trauma- informed practice training curriculum during FY19 that will be activated and delivered throughout the community in FY20. -- --

-FY20.